Anesbett/LongNesbett-ActivityTracker/README.md

 ### Option 5: Editing Configurations
 You may just need to esablish your inital configration to the Acvtivity Tracker.
 To do this go to the dropdown at the top right and click Eit Configurations and add the following to the given fields.

-Main Class: ActivityTracker.ActivityTracker
+Main Class: ActivityTracker.ActivityTracker<br>
-VM OPtions: --module-path /path/to/javafx-sdk-{YOUR JAVA 13 VERSION}/lib --add-modules javafx.controls,javafx.fxml
+VM OPtions: --module-path /path/to/javafx-sdk-{YOUR JAVA 13 VERSION}/lib --add-modules javafx.controls,javafx.fxml<br>
-Working Directory: /path/to/LongNesbett-ActivityTracker
+Working Directory: /path/to/LongNesbett-ActivityTracker<br>
-Use Classpath of Module: LongNesbett-ActivityTracker
+Use Classpath of Module: LongNesbett-ActivityTracker<br>
-JRE: 13
+JRE: 13<br>

 Following these steps should endure the application is able to build if not successful upon first launch.